revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Collections.md

 ---

-11. Suppose there is a Student class.
-We add Student class objects to the ArrayList.
-Mention the steps that need to be taken if I want to sort the objects in ArrayList using the studentId attribute present in the Student class.
+11. An ArrayList contains objects of the class named `Student`.
+This Student class contains an attribute named `studentId`.
+How would you sort the objects in the ArrayList based on the attribute `studentId`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Implement the Comparable interface for the Employee class and now to compare the objects by studentId we will override the `std1.compareTo(std2)` .
+- Implement the Comparable interface for the Student class and now to compare the objects by studentId we will override the `compareTo()`, that is `std1.compareTo(std2)` .
 - We will now call Collections class `sort()` method and pass the list as an argument, that is, `Collections.sort(stdList)`